This post covers things to do in New Orleans in September, updated for 2022.

-The festivities include carnival rides and games, arts & crafts and live music.
-You can also expect a lot of fantastic food at this event.
+The festivities include carnival rides and games, arts & crafts, and live music.
+You can also expect a lot of fantastic food.

 This is undoubtedly one of the best family-friendly activities during the month of September, as there are a lot of things for kids and their parents to see and do.

 Considering all of the fun activities you can enjoy, it may be worth the trip to Westbank Bridge Park, especially if you plan on seeing any of the swamps or plantations in the area.